magcius/meshopt_decoder_reference/spec.md

 decode(uint8_t v) = ((v & 1) != 0) ? ~(v >> 1) : (v >> 1)
 ```

-When using the sentinel encoding, each delta is stored as a 2-bit or 4-bit value in a single 4-byte or 8-byte block, with deltas stored from most significant to least significant bit inside the byte (e.g. two 4-bit deltas are stored as `0xXY` where X is the zigzag encoding of the first delta, and Y is the zigzag encoding of the second delta).
-The encoded value of the delta that has all bits set to 1 (corresponds to `3` for 2-bit deltas and `15` for 4-bit deltas, which, when decoded, represents `-2` and `-8` respectively) indicates that the real delta value is outside of the 2-bit or 4-bit range and is stored as a full byte after the bit deltas for this group.
-For example, for 4-bit deltas, the following byte sequence:
+For a complete example, assuming 4-bit sentinel coding, the following byte sequence:

 ```
 0x17 0x5f 0xf0 0xbc 0x77 0xa9 0x21 0x00 0x34 0xb5
 ```

-Encodes 16 deltas, where the first 8 bytes of the sequence specifies the 4-bit deltas, and the last 2 bytes of the sequence specify the explicit delta values encoded for elements 3 and 4 in the sequence, so the decoded deltas (after zigzag decoding) look like
+Encodes 16 deltas, where the first 8 bytes of the sequence specifies the 4-bit delta, and the last 2 bytes of the sequence specify the explicit delta code values encoded for elements 3 and 4 in the sequence.
+After de-zigzagging, the decoded deltas look like:

 ```
 -1 -4 -3 26 -91 0 -6 6 -4 -4 5 -5 1 -1 0 0
 ```

-Finally, note that the deltas are computed in 8-bit integer space with wrap-around two-complement arithmetic; for example, if the values of the first byte of two consecutive elements are `0x00` and `0xff`, the byte delta that is stored is `-1` (`1` after zigzag encoding).
+Finally, note that the deltas are computed in 8-bit integer space with wrap-around arithmetic; for example, if the values of the first byte of two consecutive elements are `0x00` and `0xFF`, the byte delta that is stored is `-1` (`1` after zigzag encoding).

 ## Mode 1: triangles